deanjustin32/seattle_crash_model/README.md

 Data used to develope the Machine Learning model and Tableau Public graphs is hosted by the City of Seattle.
 For more information, visit Seattle SDOT Collisions Data here https://www.kaggle.com/datasets/jonleon/seattle-sdot-collisions-data.

 # Map
+The map was created by data sourced from Seattle-sdot-collisions and was developed through Tableau Public.
+It displays collision injuries per vehicle accident that occured in Seattle, WA.
+The different colored dots represent the number of injuries that occur during an accident.
+Note that the most common number of injuries per accident is 5 - 7 injuries.
 [Tableau map](https://public.tableau.com/shared/NMB933XG5?:display_count=n&:origin=viz_share_link)

 ![Tableau Story](https://github.com/deanjustin32/seattle_crash_model/blob/main/images/Tableau_map.png)